ivan-m/jbi/README.md

 Pull requests are welcome.

-To add a new tool, you need to create an instance of the `BuildTool` class from `JBI.Commands.BuildTool`, and then insert your new tool into an appropriate place in `defaultTools` in `JBI`.
+To add a new tool, you need to create an instance of the `BuildTool` class from `System.JBI.Commands.BuildTool`, and then insert your new tool into an appropriate place in `defaultTools` in `System.JBI`.

 ### What about languages other than Haskell?